Jonho823/Asset-Liability-Management/README.md

 ## Introduction

-This project delves into the principles of asset liability management, drawing inspiration from the comprehensive content of the course provided by EDHEC Business School.
+This project delves into the principles of Asset Liability Management, drawing inspiration from the comprehensive content of the course provided by EDHEC Business School.
 Through the application of techniques learned, the aim is to demonstrate a nuanced understanding of dynamic risk budgeting and its practical applications in real-world investment contexts.

 ## Data